 Authors: The video will conclude with one or more author statements providing important reminders or discussing the scope of this technique.
 Please complete at least one statement below and identify each speaker.
 Please limit each statement to 40 words.
 You may modify the prompts to suit your protocol.

-Author Name: While attempting this procedure, remember to ___________.
+Avrutin: While attempting this procedure, remember to carefully clean the sample surface in step 2.12-2.14 and step 4.5 before proceeding to the next deposition steps___________.

-Authors: If you use this statement, please list the relevant step (e.g., 2.5) so that we can show the corresponding footage: Step ____
+Authors: If you use this statement, please list the relevant step (e.g., 2.5) so that we can show the corresponding footage: Step 2.12, 2.13, 2.14, 4.5____

-Author Name: Seeing this method/technique performed is critical as (steps/techniques) is/are difficult to learn without it, and (briefly describe why those steps are essential to success).
+Author Name: Seeing this method performed is critical as (steps/techniques) step3.4-3.6 -are difficult to learn without it.
+A precise control of a VI/II ratio below 1.5 during ZnO nucleation on GaN ensure the Zn-polar orientation of the ZnO-based heterostructures, failure in polarity control would result in a heterostructure with no two-dimensional electron gas.

-Author Name: Following this procedure, other methods like _____________ can be performed to answer additional questions like/about _____________.
+Author Name: Following this procedure, other methods like high-resolution transmission electron microscopy and X-ray photoelectron spectroscopy _____________ can be employed to gain insight into the nature of ZnO/Ag (or silver oxide) interface at the nanoscale level. _____________.

-Author Name: This technique paves the way for researchers in (field) to explore, develop, use, etc. (methodology, model, phenomenon, material, product, outcome) in (application, location, reaction type, material type, compound, scale, demographic)
+Author Name: Our hypothesis that the formation of conductive silver oxide at the interface between ZnO and silver results in the stable Schottky contact.
+Therefore this approach paves the way towards high-quality stable Schottky contacts on ZnO and also a variety of applications which rely on Schottly contacts, including HFETs, photodetectors, chemical- and bio-sensors.

-Author Name: Don't forget that working with (reagent, conditions, pathogen, instrumentation) can be extremely hazardous.
-Precautions such as (specific PPE, training, automation, safety review) should always be taken, performed, designed, worn, etc. during/before this procedure.
+Author Name: Don't forget that working with strong acids, solvents and Be-containing compounds can be extremely hazardous.
+Chemical-protection gear, mask, and gloves should always be worn. during this procedure.
+Also dust mask should be used during sample loading/unloading of MBE growth.
+However, it should be mentioned that the total amount of beryllium evaporated in the MBE system is few tens of microgramms with majority of it buried in the chamber walls in the form of Be-poor ZnBeO.

 Authors: Statements will be edited for length and clarity.
 I am happy to help if you have questions.